Honorees raise the bar for corporate behavior and represent the new standard for sustainable businesses and long-term success.

 Since Ethisphere’s launch in 2007, the world has undergone a dramatic expansion in political and regulatory complexity, and a perceived and real ‘shrinking’ across markets.
 Companies and their executives are taking the leadership role around standards of behavior, and issues like corporate citizenship, transparency, diversity, governance, and measurable values-based-leadership have become the foundation of the sustainable enterprise.
 Companies will be increasingly rewarded financially for their efforts to attract and retain the best employees, and to operate with integrity and clarity of purpose.
 Ethisphere will continue to focus on creating the standards that correlate business integrity with performance.

-“In each of the last ten years, the Ethisphere Institute has measured companies who demonstrate leadership in areas like citizenship, integrity and transparency as the World’s Most Ethical Companies,” announced Ethisphere CEO, Timothy Erblich.
+“In each of the last ten years, Ethisphere has measured companies who demonstrate leadership in areas like citizenship, integrity and transparency as the World’s Most Ethical Companies,” announced Ethisphere CEO, Timothy Erblich.
 “It is both thrilling and humbling to see the results of our joint efforts to advance the standards of corporate behavior, and the ways that this behavior influences and improves the human condition.
 Congratulations.”

 “Transparency and sustainability are no longer mere buzzwords for corporations.
 As a Board member, my role is not only one of oversight, but one of stewardship, that is, ensuring that these corporations are both valuable and worth preserving,” said Sherry Barrat, board member, NextEra Energy, Inc., an eight-time World’s Most Ethical Company, Arthur J. Gallagher & Co., a six-time honoree, and Prudential Insurance Funds, an operating division of Prudential Financial, Inc., a two-time honoree.
 “Companies that understand that corporate integrity is a key driver and provides a performance advantage are those that will continually lead their industries and be considered both trustworthy and successful.”